 Academic conferences are an important part of graduate work.
 They offer researchers an opportunity to present their work and network with other researchers.
 So, how does a researcher get invited to present their work at an academic conference?
 The first step is to write and submit an abstract of your research paper.

-The purpose of an abstract is to summarize the main points of your paper that you will present.
+The purpose of a conference abstract is to summarize the main points of your paper that you will present in the academic conference.
 In it, you need to convince conference organizers that you have something important and valuable to add to the conference.
 Therefore, it needs to be focused and clear in explaining your topic and the main points of research that you will share with the audience.

 The Main Points of a Conference Abstract